 Children and youth in foster care are an often overlooked subpopulation of children and youth with special health care needs (CYSHCN).
-State Title V Maternal and Child Health (MCH) and CYSHCN programs can play a significant role in improving the system of coverage and care for this group of vulnerable children.
+State Title V Maternal and Child Health (MCH) and CYSHCN programs can play a significant role in improving the system of care for this group of vulnerable children.
 State Title V and Medicaid agencies have programs that support the needs of children in foster care to ensure they receive timely health care services, have a comprehensive health care record, are not overmedicated (with special attention to mental and behavioral health), and have the supports they need to transition to adult systems of care.

 Under the Affordable Care Act, former foster youth who were in care when they turned 18 are eligible for Medicaid until they turn 26.
 Section 1002 of the Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) included updates related to former foster youth and Medicaid coverage, including a requirement that all states must provide Medicaid coverage to former foster youth who age out of foster care in any state.
 The law was passed in 2018; the provisions related to former foster youth took effect on January 1, 2023.

 Ensuring Consistent Medicaid Coverage Through Age 26 for Former Foster Youth

 The Title V CYSHCN Director in Oklahoma has developed a strong relationship with staff in the state’s Child Welfare department.
 Through this partnership, Child Welfare staff notify the CYSHCN Division when youth are close to aging out of foster care.
 The CYSHCN division then pairs the foster youth with a case worker who supports them in enrolling in Medicaid as they age out to prevent a gap in coverage.